SimonaHunca/Proiect-practic-TM/README.md

 </br>

 ## 1. <ins>Introduction<ins>
-   This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, ADMIN Module, Submenu: USER MANAGEMENT, JOB and ORGANIZATION.
+   This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, ADMIN Module, Submenu: USER MANAGEMENT and JOB .
 ### 1.1 Project objective
    The scope of the final project for ITF Manual & Automation Testing Course is to use all gained knowledge through the course and apply them in practice using a live application.